teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/README.md

 External gear ratio: 1:1
 ```

-The final external transmission intentionally uses a **1:1 ratio**.
+The final transmission intentionally uses a **1:1 external ratio**.

-This differs from an earlier speed-increasing drivetrain configuration.
+This replaced an earlier speed-increasing drivetrain configuration.

 The revised design gives greater priority to: